aoaleksandrowicz/overops-query-plugin/README.md

 ### Total Error Volume Gate

 Set the max total error volume allowed.
-If exceeded the build will be marked as unstable.
+If equal to or exceeded, the build will be marked as unstable, and top errors will be listed in the report.
+A setting of 0 (the default) will tell OverOps to ignore this quality gate, and it will be omitted from the report.

 ### Unique Error Volume Gate

 Set the max unique error volume allowed.
-If exceeded the build will be marked as unstable.
+If equal to or exceeded, the build will be marked as unstable, and the top errors will be listed in the report.
+A setting of 0 (the default) will tell OverOps to ignore this quality gate, and it will be omitted from the report.

 ### Critical Exception Type Gate